JupiterOne/graph-bugcrowd/docs/jupiterone.md

 Configure the integration by providing an API Token from your Bugcrowd account.

+## Bugcrowd + JupiterOne Integration Benefits

+- Visualize Bugcrowd bounty programs and submitted findings in the JupiterOne graph.
+- Monitor Bugcrowd findings within the alerts app.
+- Monitor changes to Bugcrowd bounty programs using JupiterOne alerts.

+## How it Works

+- JupiterOne periodically fetches changes to programs and new findings from Bugcrowd to update the graph.
+- Configure alerts to reduce the noise of submitted findings.

+## Requirements

+- JupiterOne requires a Bugcrowd API Token to interact with the API.
+- You must have permission in JupiterOne to install new integrations.

 ## Entities

 The following entity resources are ingested when the integration runs.